limit - smileyCTF 2025

 }

-The core strategy exploits the off-by-null bug to create overlapping chunks, then leverages tcache poisoning in an interesting way to bypass the heap limit restriction.
-Instead of trying to allocate chunks beyond the boundary, we manipulate tcache metadata to allocate a chunk directly inside the tcache entries array itself.
-We abuse this primitive to leak stack and binary addresses by redirecting allocations to arbitrary memory locations and reading the next chunk pointer, then finally overwrite a chunk pointer in the global chunks array to point to stdout and perform File Stream Oriented Programming (FSOP) to gain shell access.
+Exploit the off-by-null bug to create overlapping chunks, then leverage tcache poisoning in an interesting way to bypass the heap limit restriction.
+Instead of allocating chunks beyond the boundary, allocate a chunk inside the tcache entries array itself.
+Abuse this primitive to leak stack and binary addresses by redirecting allocations to arbitrary memory locations and reading the next chunk pointer, then finally overwrite a chunk pointer in the global chunks array to point to stdout and perform a file struct exploit to gain shell access.

 Step 1: Heap Leak

-First, we get a heap leak by abusing the fact that the chunks don’t get zeroed out on allocation:
+First, obtain a heap leak by abusing the fact that the chunks don’t get zeroed out on allocation:

 free(malloc(0, 0x38))